Date:

 addresses.

-for machines without an RTC.~/.cache/restic, Restic backup cache.~/.config/Signal, Signal Desktop data.~/.emacs.d/init.el, my Emacs config, which
+~/.cache/restic, Restic backup cache.~/.config/Signal, Signal Desktop data.~/.emacs.d/init.el, my Emacs config, which lives outside of

-lives outside of Nix so I can easily use it from non-Nix
+Nix so I can easily use it from non-Nix machines.

 /etc (mostly).
 NixOS manages parts of

-between reboots.
-This wasn’t a goal, I just haven’t needed to
+This wasn’t a goal, I just haven’t needed to persist logs.

 Peace of mind: My machines are defined by the tuple (nixpkgs commit, config commit, state).
 That “state” is now tiny, around 1MB, compared to the usual 20-30GB root filesystem.
 This eases anxiety about system drift.
 Bliss!